-Piklu ran with a cloth at once, he enjoyed helping his mother out.
+Piklu ran with a cloth at once.
+He enjoyed helping his mother out.
 Uncle wore his disgusted look on his face till Piklu finished mopping up.
 He looked at uncle and smiled and uncle in return chose to look away.

 Who cared about what uncle wanted?
 I was very fond of Lata aunty and she reciprocated.
 She was very happy when she heard about me leaving for Bangalore and went around telling the news to everybody with excitement.
 Piklu had even started fantasizing about it and asked me several questions about Bangalore.

 Lata aunty had always encouraged me to do something different.
-Aunty had hardly completed her schooling when she got married and now at the age of 33 already had three kids, Piklu had an elder sister and a brother too.
-Lata aunty and her husband never pressurized Rima, their older daughter, to get married and had left the decision to her.
+Aunty had hardly completed her schooling when she got married and now at the age of 33, she already had three kids, Piklu had an elder sister and a brother too.
+Lata aunty and her husband never pressurized Rima, their elder daughter, to get married and had left the decision to her.
 Rima worked as a sales girl at Big Bazaar and supported her brother Binu’s education.
 Rima was 23 and that became the concern of Lata aunty’s neighbours.
 But the family turned a deaf ear to them.

 I vividly remember the day when I had been to their house.
 It was in a shanty and the area smelled of garbage everywhere.
 Piklu’s house was somewhere in the centre of the slum.
 His family was the most wonderful family I had ever met.
-Everyone one including the neighbours had come to welcome me.
+Everyone including the neighbours had come to welcome me.
 Lata aunty’s husband had cooked everything that I liked and also promised me to teach me some cooking.
-The house was small but not their hearts.
-They did everything possible to make feel home.
+Their house was small but not their hearts.
+They did everything possible to make feel at home.
 I was busy talking to Rima when we heard Piklu calling Rima out “look Rima didi I found this ten rupee note near the field.
 Please give it father he might know whom it belongs to.”
-I patted on his back felt proud about his deeds.
+I patted his back and felt proud about his deed.

-Among the chaos Piklu and Lata aunty came down to help us.
+Amidst the chaos, Piklu and Lata aunty came down to help us.
 Aunty put him down on the floor and asked all of us not to crowd around him.
 She told uncle to breathe heavily while Piklu was rubbing his feet and hands.
 After some time uncle showed improvements.
 Piklu instantly went and helped him to sit up, got him a glass of water and held him for support.
 Piklu insisted on taking uncle to the balcony where he could breathe better.
 He sprinted to the balcony and got the chair ready for him.
 He held uncle’s hand and lead him to the chair.
 This made uncle felt even better.
 He was still holding Piklu’s hand and his surmising eyes where gleaming with water.
 But no one knew whether to blame it on the illness or something else.